GrosSacASac/blog-public/technology/node-popular.md

 Need to parse markdown ?
 [There's a package for that](https://www.npmjs.com/search?q=parse%20markdown).
 Need a random image of a cat ?
 Yep !
 [There's a package for that](https://www.npmjs.com/package/random-meow).

-Npm is so good for productivity, since all these packages can be used as builduings blocks for rapid software development.
+Npm is so good for productivity, since all these packages can be used as building blocks for rapid software development.

 ## Electron